Last updated on 2026-04-01

 Career Options

-Graduates of the Plumbing Technician program can pursue a variety of career paths in Canada.
-Here are some potential job opportunities:
+Graduates of the Plumbing Technician program can pursue a variety of career opportunities in Canada, including:

-- Estimator: Responsible for assessing project costs and preparing bids for plumbing projects.
+- Estimator: Responsible for calculating project costs and preparing bids for plumbing projects.

 - Gas Fitter: Specializes in installing and maintaining gas appliances and systems.

-- Gas Technician: Works on the installation and repair of gas lines and appliances, ensuring safety and compliance with regulations.
+- Gas Technician: Works on gas systems, ensuring safety and compliance with regulations.

-- Plumbing Inspector: Inspects plumbing systems to ensure they meet local codes and regulations.
+- Plumbing Inspector: Inspects plumbing systems to ensure they meet safety and building codes.

-- Site Supervisor: Manages on-site plumbing work, ensuring quality and safety standards are met.
+- Site Supervisor: Manages on-site plumbing teams, ensuring work is completed to specifications.

-- Technical Sales: Works in sales for plumbing products, providing expertise and support to customers.
+- Technical Sales: Works in sales for plumbing products, providing expertise to customers.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.